sergiotapia/kryten/README.md

 sourced answers directly from your documents.

 ```
-./kryten ask ~/directives.pdf question "What is Space Core Directive 997?"
+./kryten ask ~/directives.pdf question "What's Space Core Directive 997?"

-Work done by an officer's doppleganger in a parallel universe cannot be
+Work done by an officer's doppleganger in a parallel universe
-claimed as overtime. (directives.pdf, page 1)
+cannot be claimed as overtime. (directives.pdf, page 1)
 ```

 ## Goals: